Reflux Laryngitis (cont.)

 - Avoid large meals for dinner.

-- Avoid several hours after eating before lying down to allow the stomach to empty.
-Avoid eating after the evening meal and bedtime.
+- Allow several hours after eating before lying down to allow the stomach to empty.
+Avoid eating after the evening meal and before bedtime.

 - Avoid spicy or fried foods, peppermint, citrus, tomatoes, onions, and chocolate, especially if these foods increase symptoms,.